-- to support delivery of its role are set out in the Council's Access to Information Procedure Rules and Protocol. - 5.9 The Constitution recognises that the separation of the executive from the overview and scrutiny function, and the responsibility of the Council for approval of policy and budget creates opportunities for conflict which, if not managed, could undermine effective decision making.
+- 5.7 All meetings of the Scrutiny and Overview Committee and its Sub-Committees are open to the public and press, except where confidential or exempt information is considered.
+Confidential or exempt business is discussed in private in accordance with the Council's Access to Information Procedure Rules. - 5.8 The Council will seek to ensure parity of esteem between Executive and Scrutiny: the rights of the Scrutiny and Overview function to information to support delivery of its role are set out in the Council's Access to Information Procedure Rules and Protocol. - The Constitution recognises that the separation of the executive from the overview and scrutiny function, and the responsibility of the Council for approval of policy and budget creates opportunities for conflict which, if not managed, could undermine effective decision making.
 To minimise any potential for tension between these roles, the Council has established processes to resolve conflict between them.
 They are set out in the Constitution, Part 4, Budget and Policy Procedure Rules.